 - drooling (in infants)

 - vomiting (in infants)

-Ulcers in the back of the mouth and throat begin to appear about two days after onset.
-They tend to be light gray in color, often with a red border.
+Small ulcers in the back of the mouth and throat begin to appear about two days after the initial infection.
+They tend to be light gray and often have a red border.
 The ulcers usually heal within seven days.

-- mouth sores or sore throat lasting more than five days
+- mouth sores or a sore throat that lasts for more than five days